Alcohol myopia: Excess

 Alcohol exaggerates the drinker's perception of the world around them.
 The drinker's response to this exaggerated world manifests in erratic and dramatic behaviors.
 Under the influence of alcohol, individuals are incapable of sufficiently processing the long-term consequences of their actions; they will respond to immediate and salient cues in the moment.
 In this way, drunk individuals can be described as "slaves to the present moment".

 Alcohol is believed to disinhibit urges normally considered socially unacceptable.
 The sober brain is able to utilize the frontal cortex to make executive decisions and restrain these impulses.
 However, the drunk brain is unable to regulate the urges for excessive behavior.

 By leading the brain to overreact to present cues and disregard the implications of one's actions, alcohol often provokes aggressive behavior.
 Alcohol consumption can result in a "Jekyll and Hyde" effect in individuals who are typically amiable when sober but are perhaps predisposed to aggressive behavior.
 Additionally, alcohol has a dramatic connection to criminal behavior, rage, physical destruction, and sexual assault.

-It is important to note, however, that alcohol myopia's effects on excessive behavior do not incite aggression in all drinkers.
+However, alcohol myopia's effects on excessive behavior do not incite aggression in all drinkers.
 In some intoxicated individuals, excess simply manifests itself in their becoming significantly more talkative, flirtatious, or adventurous.
 Additionally, in situations in which inhibitory cues are the most salient, the individual may behave in a more prudent or passive manner than they would when sober.